1. Gender and queer politics in the emerging dating app culture in China [monograph; contract under MIT Press]

 4. The rise of Blued, the Chinese world gay dating app

 Blued, a Beijing-based gay dating app, is now the world’s largest dating app for gay men.
 In this project, I am working with a researcher in China.
 Unlike most dating apps studies that focus on the users, we adopt a production studies approach.
 Informed by science and technology studies, sociology of organization, cultural studies of media industries, and queer studies, we are exploring the political, economic, technological, and cultural forces underlying the success of Blued.
 Our main research methods are ethnography, interviews, and archival research.
-We are planning writing three papers from this data set.
+Two papers have been published from this project.